About

 The word “Chelonia” comes from the Latin word for the taxonomic classification of the family of turtles.
 I picked a turtle to stamp on my pots as a promise to pace myself and as a reminder— to slow down, breathe, find balance, and keep going, no matter what.

-After growing up in Houston, I earned my BFA (in painting, actually, not ceramics) from Southwestern University in Georgetown, Texas.
+I grew up in a suburb of Houston and earned my BFA (in painting, actually, not ceramics) from Southwestern University in Georgetown, Texas.
 I took a wheel throwing ceramics course while I was there, and then a couple more.
 I always spend most of my time making things with my hands, but I really loved working in clay.
-It took two muddling years after graduating to figure out how to move forward, but eventually I got myself back into a pottery studio and began my work.
+Two years after graduating, I got myself back into a pottery studio to embark on my work as a full time artist in 2017.

 I moved from Austin, Texas to West Michigan in 2018.
-One of the best things about Michigan, believe it or not, is the winters.
+One of the best things about Michigan, surprisingly, is the winters.
 With the snow comes the option of extra sleep, cozy shenanigans, and time to think and read.
 I love to read.
-I can’t remember if my first love was working with my hands or reading, but thanks to audiobooks, I can usually do both.
+I can’t remember if my first love was working with my hands or reading, but I like to do both when I can.
+I read a lot of audiobooks.

-I have now put five years of full-time practice and study into what I want my pots to do and how I want them to look— and I hope for many, many more.
-I love waking up every day to design and make these objects, but in the end, it’s up to you to decide what role they play in your life.
+I have now been a potter for 6 years!
+I hope for many, many more.
+I love waking up every day to design and make these pots, but in the end, it’s up to you to decide what role they play in your life.
 My job has many perks, but that part is probably my favorite.